Dave-team/Knowledge-base/Public-speaking.md

     - Where will I stand
     - Will I have a microphone
     - How large is the audience?
+    - What tools will be avaiable - make sure to test with those tools

 ## Presenting
 - Use cue cards